hūmNET app

 we began by conducting heuristic analyses of the existing interface.
 Rana then conducted moderated usability tests with 3 target users, revealing that the average usability score was just 47.5 (compared to an average of 68).

-the small, unlabeled icons on the screen made the sign up process unclear to users.
+the small, unlabeled icons on the screen made it difficult for users to understand how to sign up to join a humn.

-with few ways for users to interact with humns, they felt disconnected from the experience.
+with no context and no apparent way to interact with a humn, users felt disconnected from the experience.

 focus words